eternauta1337/aave-credit-delegation/README.md

 https://docs.aave.com/developers/v/2.0/the-core-protocol/lendingpool

-### INSTRUCTIONS: Credit delegation on Mainnet via Etherscan
+### STEP BY STEP INSTRUCTIONS: Credit delegation on Mainnet via Etherscan

 1. Verify the validity of the credit delegation parameters
 	* Automated: as described in "Validating a credit delegation pair" using unit tests